Skip to main content

 Linz, Austria

-*Your intake semester will depend on how many spots are available and how quickly you receive a residence permit for Austria.
+**Your intake semester will depend on how many spots are available and how quickly you receive a residence permit for Austria.
 The Program Committee reserves the right to offer admission to either intake semester at its discretion.
+Candidates are encouraged to apply early, as review of applications will begin on a rolling basis.

 “We are focusing on understanding geospatial and social processes through the AI-based analysis of user-generated digital data.”